 The JDF’s system makes it easier than most to do this.
 The JDF has its own medical facilities and doctors who work with its members.
 These doctors already have health information on each member in a central area which, when digitised, will allow for easy analysis.

 An electronic system not too different from the one being put in place at the University Hospital of the West Indies, albeit on a smaller scale, will give them information on the health status of all JDF members, at their fingertips.
 Now, this is just a part of the equation.
 The rest will have to be filled in with the use of a remote care management unit.

 The Jamaica Constabulary Force and correctional officers’ set-up may not be as integrated and holistic as the JDF’s but they can still be able to monitor the health of their members to quickly recommend interventions and support.

 The remote care management unit/devices could be set up at each police station, office and headquarters and prison or wherever the correctional officers meet.
 An app would be available to each person, for checking his or her health metrics as a matter of routine, with the desired frequency, and transmitted electronically to the central database, where it is then analysed using artificial intelligence.

-The caregivers – doctors or nurses – are then automatically alerted if there is any reading above or below normal results.
+In terms of the app though, the caregivers – doctors or nurses – would then automatically be alerted if there is any reading above or below normal results.
 Text message alerts to the patient’s and doctor/caregiver’s phone can be sent if something is suspected to be amiss.